yinxusen/deepword/tutorial.md

 3. set in cmd args  (usually for inference)

-4. set in `$MODEL_HOME/hparams.json`  (not recommend to set, only for hparams reading)
+4. set in `$MODEL_HOME/hparams.json`  (not recommended to use, only for hparams reading)

-If there is no `$MODEL_HOME/hparams.json`, e.g. the first time training, then 3 > 2 > 1. (x > y means x overrides y)
+If there is no `$MODEL_HOME/hparams.json`, e.g., the first time training, then 3 > 2 > 1. (x > y means x overrides y)

-If there is `$MODEL_HOME/hparams.json`, e.g. the second time training and during inference, the priority is 4 > 2 > 1.
+If there is `$MODEL_HOME/hparams.json`, e.g., the second time training and during inference, the priority is 4 > 2 > 1.
 Some hyper-parameters in 3 will override 4, depend
 on the logic and usage for that parameter.
 These hyperparameters are defined in